-Connections between LGTM and your repository hosts are made using the Checkout method defined in the settings for each repository provider.
-Generally the default method for the provider is the best setting to use.
+Connections between LGTM and your repository hosts are made using the Checkout method defined in the Adding repositories settings for each integration.
+Generally the default method is the best setting to use.
 Options include:

-- Specifying an account for LGTM workers to use—generally the account credentials you specify when you create a repository provider are used by workers to authenticate with the repository host.
+- Specifying an account for LGTM workers to use—generally the account credentials you specify when you create an integration are used by workers to authenticate with the repository host.

 - Configuring an SSH connection—this is an alternative way to create a connection to Subversion and Git repositories that are configured to accept SSH connections.
 For further information, see the SSH configuration details below.

 - Using third-party clients—you may be able to use the internal methods that are already set up to allow continuous integration (CI) systems to access repositories securely.